Jarn/jarn.viewdoc/README.txt

 **viewdoc** is a Python package documentation viewer.
 It converts reST-formatted files to HTML and displays them in a browser window.
+It is typically used to check a package's long description before uploading it to PyPI.

 Installation
 ============